KubaO/elkhound/src/smbase/README.md

 Linked lists are sequences of objects with O(1) insertion at the front and iterators for traversal.
 Most also have _mutators_ for traversing and modifying.

-The main list class is ObjList.
-It is a list of pointers to objects.
-It _owns_ the objects, and will delete them when it goes away.

-* [objlist.h](objlist.h): ObjList, a general linked list of objects.
-ObjList considers itself to "own" (be responsible for deallocating) the things on its list.
-See also [sobjlist.h](sobjlist.h).

-* [xobjlist.h](xobjlist.h): This file is processed by [M4](http://www.gnu.org/software/m4/) to make [objlist.h](objlist.h).

 * [voidlist.h](voidlist.h), [voidlist.cc](voidlist.cc): The core of the linked list implementation used by [objlist.h](objlist.h).

 There are a couple of variants that support O(1) appending.